CLAT PG Paper Analysis 2026: Difficulty Level & Expected Cut Off

 2 articles

-Constitutional law is the most important concept to cover, followed by 10 questions from administrative, family, international, criminal, and labour law.
+Constitutional law is the most crucial concept to cover, followed by 10 questions from administrative, family, international, criminal, and labour law.

 A similar CLAT PG Paper 2023 analysis will be conducted on December 18, 2022.